Trees in Conservation Areas

-Under Section 211 of the Act any one proposing to cut down or carry out work on a tree in a Conservation Area is required to give the National Park Authority six weeks prior notice (a Section 211 Notice).
+Anyone proposing to cut down or carry out work on a tree in a Conservation Area is required to give the National Park Authority six weeks prior notice (a Section 211 Notice).

 Certain works to trees are exempt from the requirement to submit a Section 211 Notice:

-- cutting down trees in accordance with a felling licence granted by the Forestry Commission;
+- Cutting down trees in accordance with a felling licence granted by the Forestry Commission;

-- work carried out on by or on behalf of the National Park Authority, District or Borough Council;
+- Work carried out on, by or on behalf of the National Park Authority, District or Borough Council;

-- work on a tree with a stem diameter not exceeding 75mm, measured 1.5m up the main stem (or 100mm if the felling is to improve the growth of other trees, ie thinning operations).
+- Work on a tree with a stem diameter not exceeding 75mm, measured 1.5m up the main stem (or 100mm if the felling is to improve the growth of other trees, ie thinning operations).

-On receipt of a Notice the Authority has 6 weeks to consider whether to protect the tree(s) with a Tree Preservation Order.
+The Authority has 6 weeks to consider whether to protect the tree(s) with a Tree Preservation Order.

-The Authority will deal with the Notice in one of three ways:
+We will deal with the Notice in one of three ways: